Mervyn Bishop

-Mervyn Bishop (born July 1945) is an Australian news and documentary photographer.
-Joining The Sydney Morning Herald as a cadet in 1962 he was the first Aboriginal Australian to work on a metropolitan daily newspaper and one of the first to become a professional photographer.
+Mervyn Bishop (born July 1945) is an indigenous Australian news and documentary photographer.
+Joining the Sydney Morning Herald as a cadet in 1962, he was the first Aboriginal Australian to work on a metropolitan daily newspaper and one of the first to become a professional photographer.
 In 1971, four years after completing his cadetship, he was named Australian Press Photographer of the Year.
 He has continued to work as a photographer and lecturer.